FREE SHIPPING OVER £29

 • If no improvement after 24 hours or if symptoms worsen, see your vet

-• Bring a stool sample and note what your dog ate recently
+• Bring a stool sample and note what your dog ate recently, along with your dog’s diarrhea pattern and anything that may have triggered it

 dog at the vet